Gottfried Wilhelm Leibniz: Computation

 Leibniz may have been the first computer scientist and information theorist.
 Early in life, he documented the binary numeral system (base 2), then revisited that system throughout his career.
 While Leibniz was examining other cultures to compare his metaphysical views, he encountered an ancient Chinese book I Ching.
 Leibniz interpreted a diagram which showed yin and yang and corresponded it to a zero and one.
-More information can be found in the Sinophile section.
-Leibniz may have plagiarized Juan Caramuel y Lobkowitz and Thomas Harriot, who independently developed the binary system, as he was familiar with their works on the binary system.
+More information can be found in the Sinophilia section.
+Leibniz had similarities with Juan Caramuel y Lobkowitz and Thomas Harriot, who independently developed the binary system, as he was familiar with their works on the binary system.
 Juan Caramuel y Lobkowitz worked extensively on logarithms including logarithms with base 2.
 Thomas Harriot's manuscripts contained a table of binary numbers and their notation, which demonstrated that any number could be written on a base 2 system.
 Regardless, Leibniz simplified the binary system and articulated logical properties such as conjunction, disjunction, negation, identity, inclusion, and the empty set.
 He anticipated Lagrangian interpolation and algorithmic information theory.
 His calculus ratiocinator anticipated aspects of the universal Turing machine.
 In 1961, Norbert Wiener suggested that Leibniz should be considered the patron saint of cybernetics.
 Wiener is quoted with "Indeed, the general idea of a computing machine is nothing but a mechanization of Leibniz's Calculus Ratiocinator."

 In 1671, Leibniz began to invent a machine that could execute all four arithmetic operations, gradually improving it over a number of years.
 This "stepped reckoner" attracted fair attention and was the basis of his election to the Royal Society in 1673.
 A number of such machines were made during his years in Hanover by a craftsman working under his supervision.
 They were not an unambiguous success because they did not fully mechanize the carry operation.
 Couturat reported finding an unpublished note by Leibniz, dated 1674, describing a machine capable of performing some algebraic operations.
 Leibniz also devised a (now reproduced) cipher machine, recovered by Nicholas Rescher in 2010.
 In 1693, Leibniz described a design of a machine which could, in theory, integrate differential equations, which he called "integraph".

 Leibniz was groping towards hardware and software concepts worked out much later by Charles Babbage and Ada Lovelace.
 In 1679, while mulling over his binary arithmetic, Leibniz imagined a machine in which binary numbers were represented by marbles, governed by a rudimentary sort of punched cards.
 Modern electronic digital computers replace Leibniz's marbles moving by gravity with shift registers, voltage gradients, and pulses of electrons, but otherwise they run roughly as Leibniz envisioned in 1679.